Report urges fixes to online child exploitation CyberTipline before AI makes it worse

 — The CyberTipline reporting form doesn't have a dedicated field for submitting chat-related material, such as sextortion messaging.
 The FBI recently warned of a “huge increase” in sextortion cases targeting children — including financial sextortion, where someone threatens to release compromising images unless the victim pays.

-— Police detectives told Stanford researchers they are having a hard time persuading their higher-ups to prioritize these crimes.
-Even after they write up detailed descriptions of the images to emphasize their gravity, “their higher-ups often won’t even want to read their description,” Grossman said.
-“They wince when they read it and they don’t really want to think about this.”
+— Police detectives told Stanford researchers they are having a hard time persuading their higher-ups to prioritize these crimes even after they present them with detailed written descriptions to emphasize their gravity.
+“They wince when they read it and they don’t really want to think about this,” Grossman said.

 — Many law enforcement officials said they were not able to fully investigate all reports due to time and resource constraints.
 A single detective may be responsible for 2,000 reports a year.